bkw777/pdd.sh/README.md

 * open - open the currently set filename for write(new), write(append), or read
 * close - close the currently open file
 * read - read a block of data from the currently open file
+* ocmd_delete - delete the currently set filename
+* write - write a block of data to the currently open file (not written yet)

 High level "operation mode" commands. (compound functions that use combinations of the other functions to do something actually useful)
 * ls - dirent loop to list all files on the disk
+* rm - delete a file
-* load - copy a file from disk to local filesystem (uses dirent, open, read, and close)
+* load - copy a file from disk to local filesystem
+* save - copy a file from the local filesystem to the disk (not not written yet)
 * q - quit

 "FDC mode" commands: